14 Mistakes Made Only by Short-Sighted People Who Can’t See the Bigger Picture

 Valerii Honcharuk

 “I’ll start exercising next week,” said everyone, ever.
-But neglecting your health until you’re forced to deal with it is a classic short-sighted move.
-Regular check-ups, a bit of exercise, and some healthy eating can save you from a world of hurt (and medical bills) down the line.
+However, neglecting your health until you’re forced to deal with a crisis is a classic short-sighted move.
+Regular check-ups, a bit of movement, and some decent food can save you from a world of hurt and massive medical bills down the line.
+It’s much easier to maintain your health now than it is to try to claw it back once it’s gone.

 7. Getting too comfy in your career